-1.5 - 3 hours laboratory Fitness Center course providing advanced exercisers the opportunity to increase their fitness levels with an emphasis on strength training and muscle flexibility.
-Format is open entry/exit, computer log-in.
-Attendance requirements are 24 hours for .5 unit or 48 hours for 1.0 unit.
-Each student will set desired fitness outcomes in consultation with an instructor.
+3 hours laboratory Kinesiology Lab course designed to provide advanced exercisers with the opportunity to increase their fitness levels with an emphasis on strength training and muscle flexibility.
 An individualized fitness program will then be prescribed utilizing the student's personal fitness goals.
-Pass/No Pass only.
+Due to health and safety considerations, only one Kinesiology Lab class (ES 010, 011, 012) may be taken per semester.